Ritesh0100/DSND/BlogPost/README.md

 Link to Kaggle Kernel -> https://www.kaggle.com/ritesaluja/fifa19/notebook

 ## Libraries <a name="libraries"></a>
-Numpy, Pandas - for data analysis
+Numpy, Pandas - for data analysis;
-Matplotlib & Seaborn - for visualizations
+Matplotlib & Seaborn - for visualizations;
-Sklearn - for gridsearch and modeling
+Scikit-learn - for gridsearch and modeling;

 ## Motivation <a name="motivation"></a>
 Exploration of FIFA player 19 dataset gave me an opportunity to merge my interest of DataScience and Soccer.